top of page

 Are Your Teeth Damaged, Broken, or Missing?

-Many patients come to St. Johns Dental Care for full mouth reconstruction because they are living with the pain and embarrassment from a smile that does not look attractive or function properly.
-Due to the multifaceted nature of dental issues that many patients face, extensive restorative treatment is required.
+Many patients come to St. Johns Dental Care for full mouth reconstruction because they are living with the pain and embarrassment of a smile that does not look or function the way it should.
+Due to the complex nature of many dental conditions, comprehensive restorative treatment is often necessary.

 Full Mouth Reconstruction Treatments